vahidhedayati/grails-jenkins-plugin/README.md

 =========

-Grails Jenkins plugin, will interact with Jenkins front end html interface using HTTPBuilder.
-Currently has two features that are by default available via a new controller that the plugin adds to your project:
+Grails Jenkins plugin, will interact with Jenkins front end html interface using HTTPBuilder and push summary information to Jira if configured.

+You can use websocket feature to watch live builds / view historical build information.
+Or trigger a background process that will do the build.
+So long as userID is provided and Jenkins has authentication enabled, it will attempt to log in as that user without a password (by grabbing token off of Jenkins).

+Hooks/Triggers can be put in place to do two additional tasks.

+After build trigger known as processurl or if via websocket wsprocessurl

+After build summary - which with correct Jira details it will push this summary to all defined tickets within the changelog.

 Dependency, in your conf/BuildConfig.groovy under plugins add: